JesJehle/earthEngineGrabR/README.md

 ```r
 ee_grab_install()
 ```
-After the succesfull installation the user has to log in to log in to his Google account and allow the API to access data on googles servers on the user's behalf.
+After the succesfull installation the user has to log in to his Google account and allow the API to access data on googles servers on the user's behalf.
 To simplify this procedure, the `ee_grab_install()`  function successively opens a browser window to log into the Google account.

 If the Google account is verified and the permission is granted, the user is directed to an authentification token.
 This token is manually copied and pasted into the R console, which creates persistent credentials.